mikesha2/tParton/paper.md

 Both methods support LO and NLO evolution with numerically exact or analytical forms of the running coupling constant $\alpha_s(Q^2)$.
 See our arXiv preprint for detailed computational complexity analysis [@sha2025tparton].

+Our primary future goal is to implement NNLO evolution, for which analytic Mellin moment expressions have been recently calculated [@blumlein2021].

 # Examples and validation

 The package includes extensive Jupyter notebooks in the `examples/` directory that: